To learn more, visit 2023 Course and subject delivery.

 Intended learning outcomes

 On successful completion of this subject, students should have:

-- the ability to apply critical skills and methods to analyse the representation of gendered and sexual identities and desires in selected local and specific cultural texts across a range of forms and genres; and
+- The ability to apply critical skills and methods to analyse the representation of gendered and sexual identities and desires in selected local and specific cultural texts across a range of forms and genres

 At the completion of this subject, students should gain the following generic skills:

-- engaging and cooperating with other people from diverse backgrounds; and
+- Engaging and cooperating with other people from diverse backgrounds

 - tTme management and planning through managing and organizing workloads for recommended reading and assessment requirements.